-- When an allegation is made by a pupil against another pupil, details of the allegation should be thoroughly and clearly recorded (but no attempt at this stage should be made to investigate it). - The child/ren making the report will be reassured and supported throughout the process. - The DSL should contact SPA to discuss the case.
+• When an allegation is made by a pupil against another pupil, details of the allegation should be thoroughly and clearly recorded (but no attempt at this stage should be made to investigate it).

+- The child/ren making the report will be reassured and supported throughout the process. - The child/ren should be aware that the law is there to protect children and young people rather than criminalise them. - The DSL should contact SPA to discuss the case.
 It is possible that the children's services are already aware of safeguarding concerns around the young person.
 The DSL will follow the recommendations made by children's services and make a referral where appropriate, keeping a record of the concern, the discussion and the outcome. - If the allegation indicates a potential criminal offence has taken place, the DSL will immediately contact the police and the parents of both pupils. - Where the behaviour meets the criteria within the Orleans Primary School Behaviour and the Exclusion Policy an exclusion may be given for a fixed term period. - Where neither the police or social services accept the complaint a thorough school investigation will be carried out using the school's disciplinary procedures. - The DSL will write a risk assessment including all the children involved (the victim, the child/ren against whom the allegation has been made and any others affected) along with a preventative, supervision plan, including a date for review with everyone concerned.